neubot/neubot/doc/FAQ.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 No.  Logs are always saved in the database, but Neubot will periodically
 prune old logs.
-Under UNIX logs are also saved using ``syslog(3)``, which
+On UNIX logs are also saved using ``syslog(3)``, which
 should automatically rotate them.

 3.8.
 Do I have to periodically rotate the database?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes.
 Neubot database should grow slowly in space over time.
-(My workstation database weights 2 MBytes after 8 months, and I frequently run a test every 30 seconds for testing purpose.)
+(My workstation database weighs 2 MBytes after 8 months, and I frequently run a test every 30 seconds for testing purpose.)
 To prune the database run the following command (as root)::